EP Team Audit (EPTA) Program - EPTA Compliance Trends & Tips - 403(b) Tax-Sheltered Annuity Plan, 457 Plan and Governmental Plan Trends

 Failure to limit contributions under IRC Section 415

-Generally, the sum of elective deferrals and employer contributions made on behalf of any participant cannot exceed the lesser of $50,000 for 2012 and $51,000 for 2013 or 100% of includible compensation for the participant’s most recent year of service, plus any age 50 catch-up contributions.
+Generally, the sum of elective deferrals and employer contributions made on behalf of any participant cannot exceed the $51,000 (for 2013; $52,000 for 2014) or 100% of includible compensation for the participant’s most recent year of service, plus any age 50 catch-up contributions.
 Employee elective deferrals include the 15 year catch-up discussed above, but if an eligible employer also sponsors a 457 plan for its employees, employee elective deferrals do not include contributions under the 457 plan for these purposes.
 Also, contributions to multiple 403(b) accounts, or other qualified plans or simplified employee pensions of certain related entities, must be combined in testing this limitation for each participant.
 Errors made in determining includible compensation, the most recent year of service, whether contributions from other plans are included, or how the IRC Section 415 limit applies to contributions after retirement can cause 403(b) plans to fail to comply with the required limitations under IRC Section 415.